skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 speaks with her empty-handed.

 Her voice echoes from the walls, "Welcome, son of the earth.
-You are the first Dwarf to be allowed within my halls since before you were born.
-Like all Dwarves, it seems you bring trouble with you.
+You are the first dwarf to be allowed within my halls since before you were born.
+Like all dwarves, it seems you bring trouble with you.
 So now, shall we be friends or enemies?
 I have but one question for you.
 Answer in truth and we will be allies.
 Answer in deceit and become my enemy."

-She pauses, giving her question the proper weight, "I know the ways of Dwarves.
+She pauses, giving her question the proper weight, "I know the ways of dwarves.
 They will never rest while Khelberg is ruled by others.
 It has been many ill years since they last attempted to take the mountain from me.
 Here now, what whisperings have you heard?
-Are the Dwarves planning to invade me once more?"
+Are the dwarves planning to invade me once more?"

 Thordek is quiet for a long time, considering her question.
 At last he